khoang65/maple/example/bank_account/README.md

 the binary if the preprocessor directive `ASSERT` is included.
 It was chosen to allow it to be disabled to allow inspect to run freely.

+The DEBUG preprocessor directive, when defined, will output some information to stdout.

 ## BUGGY INTERLEAVING
 ~~~~~
 Initially, account->balance == 0